Paycheck Protection Program (PPP)

 • 2019 or 2020 Certificate of Good Standing

-- A copy of complete 2019 Federal Personal Tax Returns for each business owner with a 20% or greater ownership interest in the business for LMI requirement verification.
+- A copy of complete 2019 or 2020 Federal Personal Tax Returns for each business owner with a 20% or greater ownership interest in the business for LMI requirement verification.
 If on extension, 2018 will be accepted.

 - A copy of your License to Operate/Business License/Professional Certification, if applicable